 Impact America: Save First

-After completing tax-training, JLM Volunteers sit alongside Impact America staff members and other volunteers to help families file their tax returns.
+After completing tax preparation training, Junior League of Memphis volunteers sit alongside Impact America staff members and other volunteers to help families file their tax returns.
 This service is free, allowing the participants to save hundreds of dollars that would have otherwise been spent on tax preparation fees.

 Memphis Tilth: Community Gardens